 Does signal-based outreach work for small teams?

-Turn signals into meetings
+Turn buying signals into booked meetings

-The playbook is straightforward: pick your highest-value signals, filter them against a tight ICP, craft messaging that connects the signal to a real pain point, and execute quickly.
+The playbook is straightforward: pick your highest-value signals, filter them against a tight ICP, craft messaging that connects the signal to a real pain point, and act quickly.
 The teams that win at outbound in 2026 are not the ones sending the most emails.
 They are the ones sending the right email at the right moment.